Maesimt/articles/readme.md

 }
 doSomething(f)
 ```
-They first check that the function call didn't produce an error.
-If `err` is `nil` then they can safely use the `f`.
+They first check that the function call didn't produce an error and then, if `err` is `nil`, only then can they safely use `f`.

 ### Elm

-In Elm, they took a different approach.
-Instead of returning a tuple.
-They return a value that can either be the right value or an error.
+In Elm, they took a different approach: instead of returning a tuple, they return a value that can either be the right value or an error.
-Their structure is defined like this.
+Their structure is defined like this:
 ```elm
 type Result error value
     = Ok value
     | Err error
 ```
-If we code our `serve` function in Elm.
+If we code our `serve` function in Elm, it could look like:
 ``` elm
 serve : Person -> Result String Drink serve person =